Bangalore Naatkal: Plot

-Ajju was a bike racer, but due to a misdemeanor, he is forced to serve a one-year ban from racing.
-Rakesh, who is now a top-bike racer, troubles Ajju.
-Ajju eventually hits him but is stopped by Coach Zachariah.
-Rakesh tells that Ajju is best at fighting, but he is best in racing.
-Ajju falls for RJ Sarah, but when he meets her in person, he finds she is a paraplegic.
+Ajju was a bike racer, but due to a misdemeanor, was given a one-year ban from racing.
+Rakesh, who is now a top-bike racer, troubles Ajju, causing a fight to break out.
+Ajju falls for RJ Sarah, but when he meets her in person, he learns that she is a paraplegic.
 He starts to like her attitude and follows her.
-They become good friends, but Ajju is saddened when he learns that Sarah is to leave for Australia on a university scholarship.
+They become good friends, but Ajju is saddened when he learns that Sarah is moving to Australia on a university scholarship.

 Meanwhile, as Ammu and Prasad are in the middle of getting a divorce, Ajju learns that a few years back, Prasad was a bike racer.
 He then went by the name Shiva and was the leader of his biker gang.
 Shiva had given up on racing after he was involved in an accident that killed his girlfriend Grace (the girl whose photos and possessions that Ammu had discovered in Prasad's room).
 Upon knowing what happened, Ammu decides to return to Bangalore and works towards her MBA.
 She gradually wins over a repentant Prasad and soon arranges for him to meet Grace's parents.
 After the meeting, Prasad is able to let go of his past.
 Ammu forgives him, and they get their marital life on track.

 Ajju gets a chance to race on the same day that Sarah has to leave for Australia.
-Rakesh also arrives.
 With Ammu, Kutty and Prasad cheering for him, he wins the race.
 After the race, Ajju realizes how important Sarah is to him and his life.
-He pleads with her not to go to Australia.
+He pleads with her to not go to Australia.
 Sarah forgoes her scholarship to stay with him in Bangalore.
-In the end, Kutty marries his neighbor in Bangalore, a European Bharathanatyam dancer Michelle, who has embraced the culture of India.
+In the end, Kutty marries his neighbor in Bangalore, a European Bharathanatyam dancer Michelle, who has embraced Indian culture.
 The film ends with Ammu, Prasad, Ajju, and Sarah breaking into Kutty's room and all of them posing for a photo.